jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ## "Let It Crash"
 ## Update dynamically

 ^ The basic principles on building fault tolerant systems are: keeping systems stabilized and simple for robustness.
-And don't be afraid of resetting or restarting the system.
+Don't be afraid of resetting or restarting the system.
 In other words, Let It Crash.
 The system should be able to be dynamically updated on demand, for minimizing the downtime.

 ---